Export Deterministic Entropy (BIP-85)

 - Import the derived seed into the wallet of your choice.

 Thanks go to Ethan Kosakovsky for creating this useful standard, and for accepting our additions as the standard was being refined.

-Derived XPRV or seed words (12/18 or 24) could be used on another Coldcard if you wish.
+- Derived XPRVs or BIP-39 seed words (12, 18, or 24) can be used on another COLDCARD.

 - Temporarily using the derived seed on your COLDCARD allows you to sign PSBT files associated with the derived wallet.
 The key stays in effect until next you turn off the COLDCARD or log out.
 You will probably need to consult Walletrecovery.org in order to build specialized PSBT files for recovery purposes.